-All members of the HSU community are invited to participate - on or offstage - in the productions; one does not have to be a theatre major to audition or be involved in the technical aspects.
-Auditions for fall plays are held the first week of school; other auditions occur throughout the semester.
-Information about the season can be viewed on the HSU Theatre webpage.
-Students are entitled to one free ticket to all theatre events except musicals.
-Tickets can be obtained by calling the Van Ellis Box Office, (325) 670-1405.
+All members of the HSU community are invited to participate - on stage and/or backstage - in the productions; one does not have to be a theatre major or minor to audition or be involved in the technical aspects.
+Auditions for the fall productions are generally held the first week of school; other auditions occur throughout the semester/school year.